Syncop8/Agile88/_docs/how-we-work.md

 next_section: why-this-works.html
 ---

-How Syncopate works - For Clients
+How Agile88 works - For Clients
 ===================

 1. Create a project brief